 Annual Election of Directors.
 All directors shall stand for election each year at the Company’s annual meeting of shareholders.

-- As required, facilitates discussions, outside of normal board meetings, among the independent directors on key issues concerning senior management.
+- Facilitate discussions, outside of scheduled Board meetings, among the independent directors on key issues concerning senior management;

 Term Limits.
 The Board believes that experience as a Schlumberger director is a valuable asset, especially in light of the size, complexity and international scope of the Company’s operations.
 Therefore, directors are not subject to term limits except as may result upon reaching the ages described immediately below under “Retirement Policy.”

 Retirement Policy.
 Non-executive directors are eligible to be nominated for re-election up to their 70th birthday, and executive directors are eligible to be nominated for re-election up to their 65th birthday.
 On the recommendation of the Nominating and Governance Committee, the Board may make case-by-case exceptions if it deems such exception to be in the best interests of the Company.

 Other Board Directorships or Chairs of Committees.
 Directors will serve on the boards of other companies only to the extent that, in the judgment of the Board, such services do not detract from a director’s ability to devote the necessary time and attention to Schlumberger.
 Non-executive directors are required to inform (and seek prior approval from) the Nominating and Governance Committee of (a) any listed company board to which they are being considered for nomination for election as director; (b) any nomination to act as chair of a committee; and (c) any change in their existing status as director on any other board.
 Executive directors and executive officers are required to obtain approval from the Nominating and Governance Committee before accepting a nomination for (i) election as director on any other listed company board or (ii) selection as chair of any committee of a listed company board.